-Trade receivables are amounts due from customers for merchandise sold or services performed in the ordinary course of business.
+Trade receivables are amounts loaned to companies within the Northern Powergrid Group and the related accrued interest.
 If collection is expected in one year or less (or in the normal operating cycle of the business if longer), they are classified as current assets.
 If not, they are presented as non-current assets.